grol-io/vm/README.md

 - str16: 2 byte size

 Syscall:
-- `Sys` 8bit callid (lowest byte), remaining first arg
+- `Sys` 8bit callid (lowest byte), 48 remaining bits as (first) argument to the syscall
-  - 0 Exit with value from arg
+  - 1 Exit with value from arg
+  - 4 Sleep argument in milliseconds
   - more to come

 It compares go, tinygo, C based VMs (and plain C loop for reference).